iTwin/bis-schemas/Domains/Geotechnical/GeotechnicalInterpretation/GeotechnicalInterpretation.remarks.md

 ### GeotechnicalInterpretationPartition

 A `GeotechnicalInterpretationPartition` is always parented to a `bis:Subject` and broken down by a `GeotechnicalInterpretationModel`.
-A `GeotechnicalInterpretationPartition` (and its `GeotechnicalInterpretationModel` submodel) are created for a `bis:Subject` when the need/desire for one or more (geotechnical) `Interpretation`s for the `Subject` is identified.
+A `GeotechnicalInterpretationPartition` (and its `GeotechnicalInterpretationModel` sub-model) are created for a `bis:Subject` when the need/desire for one or more (geotechnical) `Interpretation`s for the `Subject` is identified.

 The overall structure of the Geotechnical Information hierarchy is: